A not-so-strange term coming from somewhere: Introduction

-The proof of our main result, Theorem \ref{th:strange_term} reveals a connection of the convergence of energy minimisers for the case of the above `critical' energy scaling to a `trace inequality', i.e. an inequality between the (suitably scaled) boundary and bulk energy integrals, see (\ref{trace-intro}), where the optimal constant is provided by the lowest eigenvalue of a special Steklov-type boundary-value problem, see (\ref{eigenvalue}), with the spectral parameter present in both the equation and the boundary condition.
-The said eigenvalue is shown to be provided by the minimum value in a minimisation problem, see (\ref{lambda_eps-}), involving a key parameter $\kappa$ that enters the effective `strange-term' formulation (\ref{hom_eq}) for the original perforated problems in question.
+The proof of our main result, Theorem \ref{th:strange_term}, reveals a connection between the convergence of energy minimisers in this critical regime and a trace inequality, i.e. an inequality between suitably scaled boundary and bulk energy integrals, see \eqref{trace-intro}, where the optimal constant is provided by the lowest eigenvalue of a Steklov-type boundary-value problem, see \eqref{eigenvalue}, with the spectral parameter present in both the equation and the boundary condition.
+The said eigenvalue is characterised by the minimisation problem \eqref{lambda_eps-}, involving a key parameter $\kappa$ that enters the effective ``strange-term'' formulation \eqref{hom_eq}.

-The above connection with Steklov-type eigenvalue problems places the problem we study among the material modelling setups where eigenvalue problems for Dirichlet-to-Neumann maps emerge in the process of quantifying the effect of inclusions on propagation of long waves --- up to this point, mainly for periodic settings.
-The inclusions can be small relative to the separation distance, or have contrasting material properties in relation to the ambient medium, or have a specific scaling for the Robin coupling parameter between the solution and the boundary flux.
-The related works either begin by assuming Steklov boundary conditions \cite{Girouard_et_al, Girouard_Lagace} and derive the effective (`homogenised') medium or lead to a Dirichlet-to-Neumann map through the asymptotic analysis of the effect ion transmission conditions on inclusion boundaries \cite{CKS_2022}, \cite{CKVZ}.
-It is intriguing that the key role in the asymptotic behaviour of the problem \eqref{main_eq} below, where the Robin coupling is scaled as the total surface area of the small inclusions, is played by the eigenvalues $\lambda(\kappa,\varepsilon)$ of \eqref{eigenvalue}, a Steklov-type problem with the spectral parameter entering both the equation and the boundary condition.
+This connection with Steklov-type eigenvalue problems places the problem we study among modelling frameworks where Dirichlet-to-Neumann maps emerge in the quantification of the effect of inclusions on long-wave propagation, mainly in periodic settings.
+The inclusions can be small relative to the separation distance, may have contrasting material properties, or may involve a specific scaling for the Robin coupling between the solution and the boundary flux.
+The related works either begin by assuming Steklov boundary conditions \cite{ChiadoPiat_Nazarov_Piatnitski, GomezNazarovPerez, Girouard_et_al, Girouard_Lagace} and derive the effective medium, or lead to Dirichlet-to-Neumann maps through asymptotic analysis of transmission conditions \cite{CKS_2022, CKVZ}.
+It is noteworthy that, in our setting, the asymptotic behaviour of \eqref{main_eq} is governed by eigenvalues of a Steklov-type problem (i.e., Problem~\eqref{eigenvalue} below), despite the original formulation involving Robin conditions scaled by the total surface area of the perforations.